 A person who has been granted a license to operate in a duty-free zone is a person who has been granted permission from the Director-General to operate an industrial, commercial, or any other business that is beneficial to the economy of the country in the duty-free zone without restrictions.

-Goods imported for use in industrial, commercial, or any other business that is beneficial to the country's economy; or Goods released from other free zones exempt from export duty For goods released from the duty-free zone to be exported outside the Kingdom In the case where there is a law stipulating that any goods are exempted or duty refunded when they are exported out of the Kingdom if the goods are brought into the duty-free zone to exempt or return the duty It shall be deemed that such goods have been exported out of the Kingdom at the time such goods are brought into the duty-free zone. exempted from the enforcement of the law in relation to the control of importation into the Kingdom exporting outside the kingdom Possession or utilization of goods imported into the Kingdom or raw materials within the Kingdom imported into a duty-free zone for the purpose of producing, mixing, assembling, packing or otherwise processing the goods. with the objective of exporting outside the Kingdom For operators in duty-free zones in the following areas Free Zone at Don Mueang Airport Suvarnabhumi Airport and U-Tapao Airport Free Zone established in the area of the Special Economic Development Zone Free Zone established in the Eastern Economic Corridor. license fee and annual fees Obtaining Privileges in a Free Zone as the Establisher of a Free Zone or business operators in the duty free zone License fee must be paid. and annual fees as follows: The license fee for the establishment of a duty free zone is 10,000 baht.
-The annual fee for the establishment of the duty free zone is 300,000 baht.
-License fee for business operators in the duty free zone 5,000 baht.
-Annual fee for operators in the duty free zone 15,000 baht.
+Goods imported for use in industrial, commercial, or any other business that is beneficial to the country's economy; goods released from other free zones exempt from export duty (for goods released from the duty-free zone to be exported outside the Kingdom).
+In the case where there is a law stipulating that any goods are exempted, or duty refunded when they are exported out of the Kingdom, if the goods are brought into the duty-free zone to exempt or return the duty, it shall be deemed that such goods have been exported out of the Kingdom at the time such goods are brought into the duty-free zone; goods exempted from the enforcement of the law in relation to the control of importation into the Kingdom exporting outside the Kingdom; possession or utilization of goods imported into the Kingdom or raw materials within the Kingdom imported into a duty-free zone for the purpose of producing, mixing, assembling, packing or otherwise processing the goods with the objective of exporting outside the Kingdom.
+These incentives benefit operators in duty-free zones in the following areas: Free Zone at Don Mueang Airport, Suvarnabhumi Airport, and U-Tapao Airport; Free Zone established in the area of the Special Economic Development Zone; Free Zone established in the Eastern Economic Corridor.

 Companies registered in a Thailand free-zone benefit from the following tax advantages: